-At our 2016 annual meeting, over 96% of the shares voting approved our advisory "Say-on-Pay" vote.
-The Committee believes that this support demonstrates a strong alignment between our stockholders, our performance, and our executive compensation program.
+At our 2015 annual meeting, over 96% of the shares voting approved our advisory Say-on-Pay vote.
+The Compensation Committee believes that this support demonstrates a strong alignment between our stockholders, our performance, and our executive compensation program.

-The Committee held five meetings during 2016.
-The meetings were designed, among other things, to facilitate and encourage free and frank discussions among Committee members, executive management, the Committee's compensation consultant and other Company personnel involved in executive compensation matters.
+The Committee held four meetings during 2015.
+The meetings were designed, among other things, to facilitate and encourage free and frank discussion among Committee members, executive management, the Committee's compensation consultant and other Company personnel involved in executive compensation matters.

-The Committee reviewed and discussed with management the Compensation Discussion and Analysis section included in this Proxy Statement.
-Based on its review and these discussions with management, the Committee recommended to the Board that it be incorporated by reference into the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2016, and included in the Proxy Statement for the 2017 Annual Meeting of Stockholders.
+The Committee reviewed and discussed with management the COMPENSATION DISCUSSION AND ANALYSIS section included in this Proxy Statement.
+Based on its review and these discussions with management, the Committee recommended to the Board of Directors that it be incorporated by reference into the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2015, and included in the Proxy Statement for the 2016 Annual Meeting of Stockholders.
+The Committee remains committed to ongoing engagement and dialogue with our stockholders in the future.